staticdeploy/staticdeploy/website/docs/reference-authentication-and-authorization.md

 resources.
 For authorizing write operations, the following roles are used:

 - `root`: allows performing all operations finer-grained roles for read access)
-- `app-manager:id`: allows performing the following operations on the app with the specified id:
+- `app-manager:name`: allows performing the following operations on the app with the specified name:
   - updating the app
   - deleting the app
   - creating entrypoints linked to the app (provided the necessary